Best Baby Bib

-The MatiMati Bandana Bib is a noticeably stylish bib that is a good option for little ones who dribble from teething.
+The MatiMati Bandana Bib is noticeably stylish and a good option for little ones who dribble from teething.
 The front is 100% organic cotton, and the back is 100% polyester fleece.
-The bib is soft to the touch, primarily the fleece on the backside, and it lays flat on the baby's chest instead of bunching up underneath the chin.
-The Bandana Bib snaps on, and babies from 3 months to 24 months of age can wear it.
+The bib is soft to the touch, primarily the fleece on the backside, and we noticed it lays flat on baby's chest instead of bunching up underneath the chin.
+The bib snaps on, and babies from 3 months to 24 months of age can wear it.
 It slowly absorbs thin liquid, and it is excellent at retaining a decent amount.
-However, due to its bandana size and limited footprint, it doesn't hold as much as traditional-style bibs.
+However, due to its bandana size and limited footprint, we believe it doesn't hold as much as traditional-style bibs.

-Traditionally, cloth bibs were for mealtime, but they soaked up the mess and needed to be laundered after every use, making them a poor choice.
-Thankfully, those days are over.
-The Happy Healthy Parent Silicone Bib answers the call of making mealtime easier to clean up.
-The bib's material includes food-grade, high-quality silicone free of BPA and PVC, 100% waterproof, lightweight, and pliable.
+Cloth bibs and mealtime don't always mix, especially when you have a messy eater on your hands.
+Thankfully, the Happy Healthy Parent Silicone Bib answers the call of making mealtime easier to clean up.
+The bib's material includes food-grade, high-quality silicone, free of BPA and PVC, 100% waterproof, lightweight, and pliable.
 Plus, silicone does not easily stain like cloth.
-It moves with the baby and feels comfortable.
-The closure system consists of buttons and holes, which are relatively easy to fasten and disconnect, and it offers a range of four neck-size settings.
-Most noticeable is its deep sturdy pocket that stays open to catch spills and mess.
-Plus, your baby may be excited to discover leftover treasures in the pocket.
+The closure system consists of buttons and holes, which are relatively easy to connect and disconnect, and it offers a range of four neck-size settings.
+Most noticeable is its deep sturdy pocket that stays open to catch spills and food, and your baby may be excited to discover leftover treasures in the pocket.
 When it comes to cleaning the bib, the task couldn't be easier - simply empty the pouch of food, handwash the bib with soapy water, and let it air dry or towel it off.
-It is also dishwasher safe, but hand washing will prolong the bib's lifespan.
-The ease in wiping, washing, and dry, plus its flexibility, makes this bib an excellent travel-friendly option.
-Roll it up and carry it in a diaper bag or suitcase.
+However, if you prefer to stick it in the dishwasher, it is dishwasher safe.
+But, we think hand washing will prolong the bib's lifespan.
+The ease of wiping, washing, and quick-drying this bib makes it an excellent travel-friendly option, too.